gloggi/tramopoly/README.md

 ## Project Setup

+* Update the joker stations and their rewards and bonus questions in /supabase/seeds.sql
+* Using the [open data set of the city of Zürich](https://data.stadt-zuerich.ch/dataset/ktzh_haltestellen_des_oeffentlichen_verkehrs___ogd_), update mr_t_locations in /supabase/seed.sql with all currently available stations in the city
 * Set up a free Supabase project.
 * Take note of the database password you used, to set up the database structure later.
 * In the Supabase administration console:
   * Under Authentication -> Providers, disable the Email provider
   * Under Authentcation -> Providers, set up keycloak authentication according to the [documentation](https://supabase.com/docs/guides/auth/social-login/auth-keycloak).
+    * You'll have to send the callback URL to Clever from ITKom so he can add it to the PBS Keycloak (id.scout.ch), and he will provide the Client ID, Secret and Realm URL in return.
-  * Optional: Under Authentication -> Providers, open Phone and set up [Twilio integration](https://supabase.com/docs/guides/auth/phone-login/twilio#finding-your-twilio-credentials) and activate "Enable phone confirmations", but don't activate "Enable Phone provider".
-If you want to enable auto-filling the OTP code on iOS devices, make sure the SMS message contains `Code: {{ .Code }}`.
-Don't forget to save.
+  * Under Authentication -> Providers, open Phone and set up [Twilio Verify integration](https://supabase.com/docs/guides/auth/phone-login/twilio) and activate "Enable phone confirmations", but don't activate "Enable Phone provider".
+    * During a typical Gloggi Tramopoly, you will need credits to send around 40 messages.
+For development, you might need roughly 20-40 more.
+So around 5-10 CHF of credits should suffice.
+Careful: Just having the account idle for the rest of the year will cost USD 1.15 per month.
+So in total, SMS costs up to 20.- per year, and coincidentally 20.- is also the minimum amount which you can add to your Twilio balance.
+    * Don't forget to save.
-  * Under authentication -> URL Configuration, set Site URL to your productive URL, and add your productive URL and http://localhost:5173 and http://localhost:4173 as Redirect URLs.
+  * Under authentication -> URL Configuration, set Site URL to your productive URL, and add http://localhost:5173 and http://localhost:4173 as Redirect URLs.
-  * Under SQL editor -> New query, paste the contents of **each except the first file** from supabase/migrations, and then supabase/seed.sql.
+  * Under SQL editor -> New query, paste the contents of all files from supabase/migrations, and then supabase/seed.sql.
 If that sounds like too much work, see below for how to do this step using the supabase CLI instead.
   * Under Database -> Replication -> 0 tables, activate the toggle on the `abteilungen`, `groups`, `joker_visits`, `jokers`, `message_files`, `messages`, `mr_t_changes`, `mr_t_rewards`, `profiles`, `settings`, `station_visits` and `unseen_chat_activity` tables.
   * Under Project settings -> API, find your values for the Supabase project URL and API key.
 * Create a copy of the file .env, name it .env.local and fill in your Supabase project URL and API key.
-  * If you set up Twilio integration with Supabase, set VITE_USE_TWILIO_PHONE_VERIFICATION in your .env.local to true
+  * If you set up Twilio integration with Supabase, set VITE_USE_TWILIO_PHONE_VERIFICATION in your .env.local to true, otherwise leave it empty (never `false`)
 * In a terminal, run:
   * `yarn`
+* To deploy:
+  * `yarn build`
+  * Upload the contents of the generated `dist` directory to your webserver
+* After you first logged in, go in Supabase to Table Editor -> profiles and set the role on the profile which was created for you to `admin`.
+This allows you to manage all other users in the Tramopoly UI.

 ### Setting up the database structure using the supabase CLI